The replacement speaker for our elderly but respected ESL III, the ESL IV, has now been released. The Description and design philosphy are below.

 What version do I need and what does it cost

-The ESL IV is a double stacked panel ESL supplied in various options, a Full DIY Kit, Partially Assembled Kit, IE. the panels are built, diaphragms fitted and conductive coating applied, the electronics are DIY and a fully assembled version which includes the panels and electronics, basically plug and play, you just provide the enclosures.
+The ESL IV is a double stacked panel ESL supplied in three options, a Full DIY Kit, Partially Assembled Kit, or fully assembled kit.
+The partially assembled kit has panels that are built, diaphragms fitted and conductive coating applied, the electronics are DIY.
+The fully assembled version has pre-assembled panels and electronics and is basically plug and play, you just provide the enclosures and wire them up.

-The full DIY kit includes all components and materials necessary to build a working pair of ESL IV electrostatic loudspeakers.
-While enclosures are not supplied in any kit the instruction manual contains plans for 3 different cabinet designs including the aluminium frame shown above.
+While enclosures are not supplied in any kit, the instruction manual contains plans for 3 different cabinet designs including the aluminium frame shown above.

 Full DIY Kit.
 Includes everything (except enclosure, worksurface and hand tools!) to build a pair of ESL IV electrostatic speakers.
 Note, this involves soldering 34 surface mount resistors to each stator, 272 pieces in all.
 While this is not difficult (the SMD’s we use are quite large) it is time consuming and takes around 30 minutes per stator.
 Good soldering skills are necessary.